leangjia/blender_docs/manual/interface/window_system/status_bar.rst

 Active Object
    Name of the active selected object.
 Geometry
-   Displays information about the current loaded scene depending on the mode and object type This can be the number of vertices, faces, triangles (Tris) or bones.
+   Displays information about the current scene depending on the mode and object type.
+   This can be the number of vertices, faces, triangles (Tris) or bones.
 Objects
-   Number of objects presented in this format "Objects m/n" reads "m objects are selected from a total of n".
-Mem
+   Number of the selected objects and the total count.
+Memory
+   The "Mem" label shows an estimate of Blender's RAM consumption.
-   Estimated Blender RAM consumption.
-On a single-instance single-machine scenario, this RAM estimate provides a measure against hardware limit of the machine.
+   In a single-instance single-machine scenario, this estimate provides a measurement against the hardware limit of the machine.
 Blender version
-   The version of Blender that is currently in execution context.
+   The version of Blender that is currently run.